The world’s first integrated licensing and processing hub

 - Authoritative copyright and audio-visual database

-- Business enhancing middle-office services - invoicing, legal support and business intelligence;
+- Business-enhancing services - invoicing, legal support and business intelligence;

 ICE is for music rightsholders and digital service providers (DSPs).

 DSP customers will obtain a single, consolidated multi-territory licence for Europe for PRS for Music, STIM and GEMA and other repertoires to be represented by ICE in the future.
-ICE will make it simpler for DSPs to obtain some of the multi-territory online licences they need for Europe.
+ICE will make it simpler for DSPs to obtain multi-territory online licences.
 In addition to having one licence, they will receive one invoice for PRS for Music, STIM and GEMA repertoire, instead of three.
-That invoice will be produced from one data source and because of that it will eliminate invoice disputes that would arise due to using difference copyright pictures.
+That invoice will be produced from one data source and because of that it will eliminate invoice disputes that would arise due to using different copyright pictures.